enzdor/olives/README.md

 ## TODO

 - check request method before executing handler
-- check if file uploaded is an image
-- create function to make it easier to create test post requests
-- test post post with invalid fields
 - use sessions. create methods:
 	- new session
 	- delete session